Protection Paladin Tank Spec, Builds, and Talents — Shadowlands 9.2.5

 - Sanctified Wrath makes Avenging Wrath last 25% longer, and causes Judgment to generate 1 additional Holy Power.

 - Righteous Protector makes every Holy Power spent reduce the cooldown of Avenging Wrath and Guardian of Ancient Kings by 1 second per Holy Power spent.

 - Final Stand causes your Divine Shield to also force all targets within 15 yards to attack you for its 8-second duration.

-If you need another strong defensive cooldown, Final Stand is great.
+If you need another strong defensive cooldown, Final Stand is a great choice.
 It is an extremely powerful tanking cooldown, since it actively makes you immune to all damage for its duration.
-It comes with a rather long cooldown, but we do not have that many cooldowns to choose from.
-Final Stand comes out on top in dungeons due to being able to make some complicated pulls a lot less threatening.
-Most fights in raids however, having the ability to use Ardent Defender more often is generally preferred, but there are also fights where that reduction matters less.
-There are some bosses where you might want to use Divine Shield to remove a debuff, or soak a mechanic or ability; the boss will still target you for 3 seconds during Divine Shield after you use taunt and you would not need to run Final Stand.
+Final Stand can be extremely useful in dungeons, due to being able to make some complicated pulls a lot less threatening.
+In raids, however, there are some bosses where you might want to use Divine Shield to remove a debuff, or soak a mechanic or ability; the boss will still target you for 3 seconds during Divine Shield after you use Hand of Reckoning and you would not need to run Final Stand.

 - World Quests at maximum level have 10% increased rewards (30% if you are Alliance).

 - You gain 10% increased Experience while leveling (30% if you are Alliance).